anlijuncn/berzelius-aiml-container/README.md

-# General AI/ML Apptainer Container for Berzelius
+# General AI/ML Apptainer Setup for Berzelius HPC

 A GPU **Apptainer** environment for general scientific AI/ML workloads on the **Berzelius HPC system at NSC (Linköping University)**.